portfors-lab/sparkle/doc/setup.rst

 Installation / Setup
 ========================

+The easiest way to get sparkle, and to get more stable releases, is to :ref:`download from PyPI using pip<PyPI>`.

+Alternatively, to get the bleeding-edge version of sparkle, or to help with development, you need to :ref:`get a copy of the source code<install_from_github>` repository from Github.

+Either way, if applicable, also see :ref:`Installing to Record Data<recording>`.
+(You can do this before or after installing sparkle)

+.. _recording:

-Installing to Record data
+Installing to Record Data
 >>>>>>>>>>>>>>>>>>>>>>>>>>
 If you are installing Sparkle on a machine where you want to record, not just review data, you must have the hardware `DAQmx drivers`_ installed from National Instruments.
 Download and install according to their directions.

 .. _DAQmx drivers: http://search.ni.com/nisearch/app/main/p/bot/no/ap/tech/lang/en/pg/1/sn/catnav:du,n8:3478.41,ssnav:sup/

+.. _PyPI:

 Install from PyPI
 >>>>>>>>>>>>>>>>>>

-The easiest way to get sparkle, and to get more stable releases, is to download it from PyPI (i.e. use pip, as below).

 Install Python + Tools
 ++++++++++++++++++++++